Gorytus (horse): 1982: two-year-old season

 Despite returning from the race in a distressed state, the colt showed no sign of injury and made a full recovery within twenty-four hours.
-This led to a great deal of rumour and speculation as observers attempted to explain the performance.
-Several horses in the Hern stable had been suffering from a respiratory infection in October and it was suggested that Gorytus may have been a sick horse on the day of the race.
-Hern, however, denied this, pointing out that the horse had been carefully monitored and tested in the build-up to the Dewhurst and had shown no sign of illness.
-Carson reported that the horse might have "swallowed his tongue", but this was not supported by veterinary examination: the jockey later suggested that the horse's temperament was at fault, saying that "he took the mickey out of us after his first two races.
+Several horses in the Hern stable had been suffering from a respiratory infection in October.
+Hern, however, denied this was a factor, pointing out that the horse had been carefully monitored and tested in the build-up to the Dewhurst and had shown no sign of illness.
+Carson reported that the horse might have "swallowed his tongue", but this was not supported by veterinary examination.
+The jockey later suggested that the horse's temperament was at fault, saying that "he took the mickey out of us after his first two races.
 If I had my time again I'd ride him differently".

 The most popular theory was that Gorytus had been "got at" or "nobbled": that is to say that a substance had been deliberately administered to the colt to prevent him from winning.
 Richard Baerlein, writing in The Guardian, reported that the horse had been seen defecating with abnormal frequency before the race and suggested that Gorytus had been doped with croton oil, a substance used as a laxative for elephants.
 This would, however, would not be consistent with Hern's statement that the colt lost only ten pounds during the race.
 Hern had been warned by Phil Bull at Ayr Racecourse a week after Gorytus' win at Doncaster that his biggest problem would be security.
 Some bookmakers had laid the horse to lose so much in the 2,000 Guineas that they could not afford to pay if he won the race.
 The tabloid Daily Star presented the theory that the colt had been affected by exposure to an irritant, administered in an aerosol spray as he was led round the pre-race paddock.
-Carson however, rejected this idea by saying that no-one had come close enough to the horse to carry out this type of attack.
+Carson rejected this idea, saying that no-one had come close enough to the horse to carry out this type of attack.
 If a substance was administered to the horse, it was not one detectable by testing procedures at the time: the post-race drug test carried out by the Jockey Club produced a negative result.